Trump search inventory reveals new details from FBI seizure

 The inventory had been filed earlier under seal, but the Justice Department had said that given the “extraordinary circumstances,” it did not object to making it public.
 Trump himself has previously called for the disclosure of documents related to the search.
 U.S. District Judge Aileen Cannon said on Thursday that she planned to unseal the inventory and did so on Friday.

-The court filings have not offered an explanation for why Trump had kept the classified documents, and why he and his representatives did not give them when requested.
+The court filings have not offered an explanation for why Trump had kept the classified documents, and why he and his representatives did not return them when requested.

 The inventory shows that 43 empty folders with classified banners were taken from a box or container at the office, along with an additional 28 empty folders labeled as “Return to Staff Secretary” or military aide.
 Empty folders of that nature were also found in a storage closet.